MarcWu-929/marcwu-929.github.io/_pages/about.md

 <p>❗Feel free to contact me at <b>mwu336@wisc.edu</b> with potential PhD opportunities. </p>

-<p>Landscape photography is my biggest interest in free time.
-I also have other hobbies like hiking, snowboarding and piano. </p>
   </div>
  <!-- <div class="image">
     <!img src="https://marcwu-929.github.io/images/Wu_Mingda_GradSch2025.jpg" alt="Description of the image" width="320" height="320">